-- The Scientific Council agreed that the species met the criteria for "migratory", except the Australian population. - It was noted that there was evidence from genetic studies that the Australian population was isolated and that movements within the populations were restricted to the continental shelf area.
-It was therefore considered to be questionable whether the Australian population met the criteria for "migratory" and that this population should be excluded from listing.
+The Council agreed that the species meets the criteria for "migratory", except for the Australian population.

+It was noted that there was evidence from genetic studies that the Australian population was isolated and that movements within the populations were restricted to the continental shelf area.
+It was therefore considered to be questionable whether the Australian population would meet the criteria for "migratory" and that this population should be excluded from listing.

-- The Scientific Council noted the assessment of the Advisory Committee of the Sharks MOU (available in UNEP/CMS/SCC-SC4/Inf.4), which provides additional information on the migratory behaviour of the species and which came to the following conclusion:
+The Council noted the assessment of the Sharks MOU AC, which provides additional information on the migratory behaviour of the species and which came to the following conclusion: